Emporia Pro EV Charger Review

 Emporia Pro PowerSmart Load Management

-One of the standout features of the Emporia Pro EV Charger is PowerSmart—integrated software that uses real-time electrical load data from the included Vue Energy Monitor.
+One of the standout features of the Emporia Pro EV Charger is PowerSmart, an integrated software that uses real-time electrical load data from the included Vue Energy Monitor.
 It adjusts the power supplied to the charger, ensuring that it uses the maximum available power based on your home’s electrical usage during each charging session.
 This dynamic adjustment helps optimize energy usage without overloading your electrical panel.

 PowerSmart monitors energy consumption in real-time (3,000 times per second) and allocates only the available capacity, preventing any overloads.
 This makes the Emporia Pro EV Charger ideal for homes with limited electrical panel capacity or solar systems.
 By purchasing the Emporia Pro EV Charger with integrated PowerSmart load management technology, you can save over $1,000 compared to installing a separate load management device for your EV charger installation.